 If you’re unable to drive while you’re recovering from your injuries, you might have to pay for alternative travel arrangement such as public transport.
 Therefore, any extra costs could be included in your claim.
 Also, if you incur fuel costs or parking costs associated with medical visits linked to your accident, you could claim these back

 - Lost earnings

 When you need to take time off from work for medical appointment or while you recover, you could end up out of pocket.
-Therefore, any lost income could be claimed back.
+Therefore, any loss of earnings could be claimed back.
 In longer-term cases, if your injuries have an impact on your working ability, you could claim for future lost income too